Creamen/git-sensible/README.md

 Using a branching model will amplify the usefullness of branching, allowing each dev to be more creative with creating code and designing changes without stress.

 However, there are a variety of models any team can use, and it's important to choose the right one for the group.
-Here are a few.

-*Note – each model defines terms (master, release, etc) differently, so know the context.* With that said, these are constant throughout:
+*Note* – each model defines terms (master, release, etc) differently, so know the context.
+These are universal:

 * *Production* is the currently deployed source code being used by the end-user.
 * *Feature* is a branch that works on a single implementation of a new product feature, such as `Mobile Support` or `Color Themes`.